It isn’t difficult to render lard. Learn how to make lard easily, either on the stovetop or in a slow cooker, and why you should.

 Leaf lard, on the other hand is a more tasteless lard that is often used in making pastries (to avoid ending up with a pork flavored apple pie).
 People often think of it as the highest quality lard.
 To make your own leaf lard, you should render the visceral fat of the pig.
 This is the fat in the region that surrounds the kidneys.

 Because I actually like the lard to have it’s traditionally slightly pork-like flavor, I don’t mind using the fatback for rendering lard.
 I think it gives great flavor to pan fried vegetables and fish dishes, and it gives mantecados their traditional flavor.

 Rendering lard in a crock pot vs. stovetop (and water method vs. no water)

 There are a several methods that you can use to render the lard.

-You can do it with or without adding water, and you can do it either over the stove or in the crock pot.
+You can also make lard over the stove or in the crock pot.

 By now, I have tried all of the different methods of rendering lard, and don’t really have much of a preference.
-If I’m in a hurry or just impatient (which isn’t really that unusual), I use the stovetop, but if not, I find the crock-pot method to be a little less messy.
-With low heat, the fat doesn’t spatter all over the place when you lift the lid to ladle off some of the lard.
+If I’m in a hurry or just impatient (which isn’t really that unusual), I use the stovetop.
+If I’m not in a hurry, I find the crock pot method to be a little less messy.
+With the low heat of the Crock pot, the fat doesn’t spatter all over the place when you lift the lid to ladle off some of the lard.

-In the crockpot, I use little to no water because I haven’t had problems with the fat burning ever.
-With the stovetop method, though, I have tried adding some water to prevent burning, but I don’t really find it necessary either.
-If you want to add water, don’t add a lot because you want it to all evaporate by itself in the process.
-If it doesn’t evaporate, you have to find a way of separating out the water in the end.
+When using the Crock pot method, I never add water because I haven’t had problems with the fat burning ever.
+With the stovetop method, I have tried adding some water to prevent burning, but I don’t really find it necessary either.
+If you want to add water to prevent the fat from burning, don’t add a lot because you want it to all evaporate in the process.
+We are trying to rid the fat of it’s moisture, remember?
+If you add water, and it doesn’t all evaporate, you will have to find a way of separating out the water in the end.

 How to Make Lard from Scratch